jrrickard/jrrickard.github.io/_posts/2016-10-20-winter-series-the-xenon-impl.markdown

 date: 2016-10-20T19:28:41-06:00
 ---

 This week ended up being a little crazy and I haven't had enough time to really devote to writing up the Xenon vs Spring comparison, so I'm going to break this up into more managable pieces.
+I also decided to tackle the Xenon app first.

 I won't get into [Xenon](https://github.com/vmware/xenon) fundamentals too much in this post, but in general you build capabilities using  cooperating REST services.
 Xenon lets you build REST services, but also provides a mechanism for persistence and replication of data as well as built in query capabilities.